Some links in this post may be affiliate links

 Turn the pot regularly to ensure that the Delta Fig receives light on all sides for even growth and prevent lopsided growth.

-The best temperature for Mistletoe Fig is an average warmth of 15-260C.
+Mistletoe Fig does well in an average warmth of 15-260C.
 Keep the it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

 Ficus Mistletoe Fig can grow in average room humidity but to thrive, it requires above average humidity of 60-75%.
 To elevate humidity, set the pot on a wet pebble tray.
-Learn more on how to raise humidity for houseplants.
+Make sure there is good airflow to discourage fungal diseases.

 Feed your Ficus deltoidea every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
 Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.